CHILE TRAVEL TIPS

 All visitors should refer to their closest Chilean Embassy to check which visas are required, although current visa requirements may be subject to change at any time.

 Citizens of most Western European countries do not require a visa.
-US, Canadian and Australian citizens do not need a visa, but must upon arrival at Santiago’s International Airport pay a "Reciprocity Fee" that corresponds to the amount a Chilean national must pay when travelling to the United States, Canada, or Australia.
+US and Canadian citizens do not need a visa, but must upon arrival at Santiago’s International Airport pay a "Reciprocity Fee" that corresponds to the amount a Chilean national must pay when travelling to the United States, Canada, or Australia.
 Once paid, it is valid for up to 10 years.
 Payment must be made in cash (US Dollars or Chilean Pesos) or by credit card (VISA, MasterCard or American Express).
 Payment is made prior to passport control, at the “Reciprocity Fee” stand, to the left of the International Police.

 With the largest Pacific coastline in the world seafood is obviously in abundance, but the quality is also exceptional.
 Particular national specialities include king crab from Punta Arenas, scallops, sea urchin, limpet, abalone, oysters, especially on Chiloe Island, tuna and red snapper from Easter Island, and lobster from Juan Fernandez.